-- Analyzing: Business owners, disciplined agile team members, solution architects collaborate to analyze the Epics.
-Architects identify alternative solutions and check for business and technical viability.
-BO’s define the minimum viable product, determine the cost predictions, form a Lean business case.
+- Analyzing: Business owners, disciplined agile team members, and solution architects collaborate to analyze the Epics.
+Architects identify alternative solutions and check for business and technical property.
+BO’s define the minimum viable product, determine the cost predictions, and form a Lean business case.

 It’s necessary to establish WIP limits for each state in a value-driven Portfolio Kanban system, except for Funnel.
 PPM leaders can accommodate their traditional portfolio management practices to the Lean-Agile Portfolio Kanban states.